My Tokyo Guide

 Main content starts here.

-The chill of winter means you’ll have to come extra prepared to brave the elements, packing scarves, gloves, down jackets, and more.
-Once you acclimate to the cold, you’ll find the city is full of enchanting spectacles, soothing food, and centuries-old rituals.
-What’s more, the crisp air, deep blue skies, and minimal rain make for incredible views across the city and surrounding countryside.
+The chill of winter means you'll have to come extra prepared to brave the elements, packing scarves, gloves, down jackets, and more.
+Once you acclimate to the cold, you'll find the city is full of enchanting spectacles, soothing food, and traditional events that date back several centuries.
+What's more, the crisp air, deep blue skies, and minimal rain make it the ideal season for looking out over the city center and surrounding landscape from observation decks.